 Louise Dunsby, Lead Electrotechnical Specialist, Lloyd’s Register commented: “We aim to help industry establish a process for approving these installations which will remain relevant regardless of the way battery technology evolves.

-LR has extensive experience of large battery installations, with the following vessels classed and in service:
+We have extensive experience of large battery installations, with the following vessels classed and in service:

 - Svitzer Ecotug’s Perentie, Euro, Dugong and Bootie